cobianzo/gutenberg-post-lookup-component/AI-AGENT.md

-# These are my notes to save the promtps that I will share with an AI agent
+# These are my notes to save the promtps that I can share with an AI agent

 I want to create a new component for Gutenberg that I can include inside the <InspectorControls> component.
 The component will be called <PostLookup />